giellalt/giellalt.github.io/dicts/nds/StartingNewLanguagePairs.md

 1. In the terminal, move to `neahttadigisanit/src/neahtta/`
 1. Activate the virtualenv
 1. Run `fab PROJNAME compile`, and wait until the process completes.
-1. Run `fab PROJNAME test_configuration`, and wait until the process completes.
+1. Run `fab PROJNAME test-configuration`, and wait until the process completes.
 Check FST path names and ensure that the build process moved all the files to the proper location.
 1. Run `fab PROJNAME runserver`.
 If this completes, navigate to the